Unity Trust Bank full year financial resultsPress Releases Published: April 10, 2014 5:42 pm

 Unity Trust Bank has a strong Balance Sheet, which provides for shareholder, customer and market confidence and sustains the future development of the business.
 A Core Tier Capital 1 Ratio amounting to 20.3% at 31 December 2013 (2012: 21.0%) and a loan to customer deposit ratio of 27.5% demonstrates the Board’s commitment to maintaining that strength.

 Unity Trust Bank’s unique mission means that the generation of social impact is as important as the generation of profit.
-It will release its second Social Impact report at the Bank’s AGM in May but its achievements in this area include:
+It will release its second Impact Report at the Bank’s AGM in May but its achievements in this area include:

 - Creating and protecting over 2,000 jobs

-- The first UK bank to be accredited for paying the Living Wage
+- The first UK bank to be accredited for paying the Real Living Wage

 - The bank has taken a significant step to reinforce its social values and its commitment to employees by establishing an Employee Share Ownership Plan that will ensure staff share in the Bank’s success now and in the future